ikeratzakis/data-gov/README.md

 After all containers are up and running, Metabase can be accessed at `http://localhost:3000`.
 It requires an initial setup.
 For connecting to the MySQL database, this should be added to the connection string: `allowPublicKeyRetrieval=true`
 # Remarks
 1. Backend can struggle to serve multiple requests, thus a conservative approach is used (2 async tasks, 10 seconds sleep interval).
 2. Most datasets are small in size and there are no performance issues with this simple setup.
-However datasets like `oasa_ridership` are huge, and performance/RAM requirements start to suffer.
+However datasets like `oasa_ridership` are larger, and performance/RAM requirements start to suffer.
 An architecture/application rewrite is planned to ensure scalability across all datasets.

 # Extracting insights
 ![metabase dashboard](https://github.com/ikeratzakis/data-gov/blob/main/metabase_dashboard.png)